seanrreid/ccs_curriculim_hub/docs/syllabus/README.md

 - Schema design
 - Indexing strategies

-### Querying
+Querying

 - Modify the contents of database tables by inserting, updating, and deleting
 - Efficiently retrieve data by selecting, filtering, grouping, and joining data from tables

-### Database management
+Database management

 - Modify the structure of tables
 - Optimize databases with indexes
 - Export and import data

-### Database Types
+Database Types

 - When to use SQL vs NoSQL
 - Document stores (MongoDB)
 - Key-value stores (Redis)
 - Graph databases

-## 11. UI Frameworks
+### Week 17: UI Frameworks

 - State management in frontend frameworks
 - Optimizing API response handling
 - Efficient DOM traversal
 - Cache implementation

-### Create complex, front-end applications with a JavaScript framework
+- Create complex, front-end applications with a JavaScript framework

-#### React
+- React
   - Using Vite to scaffold a React application
   - JSX
   - React Dev Tools
   - Elements
   - Components and Props
   - State and Lifecycle
   - Events
   - React Design Patterns
   - Lists and Keys
   - Forms
   - React Router
   - Hooks

-## 12. App Development
+### Weeks 18, 19 & 20: App Development

 - Create APIs to manage data
 - Create UI to consume the data
   - Create a UI that works across multiple platforms
 - Handle User Authentication

+## Additional Learning Objectives

-## 13. Relevant Topics throughout the course
+These are integrated throughout the course but not necessarily tied to specific weeks.

-### Data Structures
+Data Structures

 - Arrays: Manipulations (e.g., two-pointer techniques, sliding windows).
 - Strings: Pattern matching, anagrams, palindromes.